demi-guy/developefullstack420/README.md

 <!--suppress HtmlDeprecatedAttribute -->
-# Hello! 👋 WELCOME TO MY PROFILE !#
+# HELLO! 👋 WELCOME TO MY PROFILE !#
 <div>
 <br/>
 - 🔭 Full-stack developer with 7+ years of experience designing and building scalable, high-performance web and mobile applications<br/>